UPPMAX/linux-command-line-102/docs/sessions/sed/README.md

 echo "Good morning" | sed 's/morning/afternoon/'
 ```

-???- question "What is the output of that command?"
+???- tip "What is the output of that command?"

     ```
     Good afternoon